 You have a bug out bag in your car and near the front door of your house so you can grab them easily in an emergency.
-You have plenty of food and water in your pantry and your car.
-You are growing food in your yard.
-You are thinking that you are in great shape for any kind of a disaster.
+There is plenty of food and water in your pantry and your car.
+Your back yard has a thriving garden in it.
+In your mind, you are in great shape for any kind of a disaster.
 So you go to work and it happens.
 You are stuck at work when disaster strikes and you are not able to get home or to your car for several days or more.
 You might think this is a stretch, but earthquakes, tornadoes, and hurricanes are just a handful of possibilities that can leave you stranded at work with your car inaccessible.
 Another possibility is that you are pinned or trapped at your desk.
 If you don’t want to drink from leaky pipes and eating wandering cockroaches and mice, you should consider prepping at work.

 If you work in an environment where you have a desk area or a locker, you should make some room somewhere for your prepping supplies.
 While there are probably restrictions on some of the things that you can have at your workplace, there are still many things that you should be able to keep at work.